New Canaan Library

 Untitled-1 Untitled-1

-Eleven years in the making, the 42,000-square-foot building is a roaring success, as evidenced by door counts more than double its predecessor.
-Its entry, located at the nexus of pedestrian circulation from downtown and nearby schools, welcomes patrons in a copious lobby with a café and gallery space.
+The library replaces a similar-sized building, increasing the useable space by 30% while using less energy.
+Eleven years in the making, it is a roaring success, as evidenced by a 70% increase in visitors and 250% increase in programs.
+The library, green, and legacy building (the relocated original library entry) provide a central campus overlooking downtown.
+The library’s main entry, located at the nexus of pedestrian circulation from downtown and nearby schools, welcomes patrons in a copious lobby with a café and gallery space.
 From it, visitors are beckoned up to a grand living room space whose steam fireplace, natural light, and access to the fiction collection create a friendly place where everyone is welcome.

 Untitled-1 Untitled-1